Skip to content

 For more information on how to specify the target session, refer to Specify Target Session with Cylc7 Suites.

 You can simultaneously submit multiple ACCESS-CM runs using the same persistent session without needing to start a new one.
-Hence, the process of specifying the target persistent session for ACCESS-CM should only need to be done once.
+Hence, the process of specifying the target persistent session for ACCESS-CM should only be done once.

-After specifying the ACCESS-CM target persistent session the first time, to run ACCESS-CM you just need to make sure to have an active persistent session named like the ACCESS-CM target persistent session.
+After specifying the ACCESS-CM target persistent session the first time, to run ACCESS-CM you just need to make sure to have an active persistent session named like the specified ACCESS-CM target persistent session.

 Terminate a persistent session